Magnetic resonance imaging: Musculoskeletal

 systemic muscle diseases including genetic muscle diseases.

-Swallowing movement of throat and oesophagus can cause motion artifact over the imaged spine.
-Therefore, a saturation pulse applied over this region the throat and oesophagus can help to avoid this artifact.
-Motion artifact arising due to pumping of the heart can be reduced by timing the MRI pulse according to heart cycles.
-Blood vessels flow artifacts can be reduced by applying saturation pulses above and below the region of interest.
+Swallowing movements of the throat and esophagus can cause motion artifacts over the imaged spine.
+Therefore, a saturation pulse applied over this region can help to avoid these artifacts.
+Motion artifacts arising due to the pumping of the heart can be reduced by timing the MRI pulse according to heart cycles.
+Blood vessel flow artifacts can be reduced by applying saturation pulses above and below the region of interest.

 Liver and gastrointestinal

-Hepatobiliary MR is used to detect and characterize lesions of the liver, pancreas, and bile ducts.
+Hepatobiliary MRI is used to detect and characterize lesions of the liver, pancreas, and bile ducts.
 Focal or diffuse disorders of the liver may be evaluated using diffusion-weighted, opposed-phase imaging and dynamic contrast enhancement sequences.
 Extracellular contrast agents are used widely in liver MRI, and newer hepatobiliary contrast agents also provide the opportunity to perform functional biliary imaging.
 Anatomical imaging of the bile ducts is achieved by using a heavily T2-weighted sequence in magnetic resonance cholangiopancreatography (MRCP).
 Functional imaging of the pancreas is performed following administration of secretin.
 MR enterography provides non-invasive assessment of inflammatory bowel disease and small bowel tumors.
 MR-colonography may play a role in the detection of large polyps in patients at increased risk of colorectal cancer.